duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 We previously mentioned that programmed I/O is very inefficient as it would require the processor to wait on the I/O devices as no device can keep up with the processor.

-Interrupt-driven is fine for moving small amounts of dat but can produce high overhead when used for bulk data movement.
+Interrupt-driven is fine for moving small amounts of data but can produce high overhead when used for bulk data movement.
-Burst memory movement is pretty good for all of this Remember that all operating systems nowadays are interrupt-driven.
+Burst memory movement is pretty good for all of this.
+Remember that all operating systems nowadays are interrupt-driven.

 But we run into the problem of I/O requests running into other I/O requests.